As an agency owner, chances are that at some stage you've become fatigued with clients asking what you actually do for their SEO fee. I know I have.

 What are you doing to increase rankings and traffic?
 What do you actually do for your fee?

-For these clients, we bring them into our process a more.
+For these clients, we bring them into our process more.
 We explain our strategies to build the authority of their websites, including manual outreach for link building.

 Clients easily put some kind of measure on our outreach.
 Building links becomes a quantifiable benchmark that they can expect each month.